What Is a Project Status Report?

-The Purposes and Benefits of Project Status Reports
+The Purposes of Project Status Reports

-Most projects don’t succeed in secret.
-For a project of virtually any size in any organization to succeed, stakeholders must outline the parameters of that project and plan ahead of any actual work to take place.
 One of the many benefits of using a project status report is that it forces an organization to agree to certain project milestones and measures of progress at the very beginning of that project.
 A project manager gathers those important criteria and creates a project status report that will prove useful to everyone who needs to see it.

-Project status reports also:
+Project status reports also facilitate the following:

 - Create and enable buy-in from stakeholders